About the Pac-12 Conference

 Just 27 days after the Conference officially changed its name, Commissioner Larry Scott announced the creation of the Pac-12 Networks on July 27, 2011, solidifying a landmark television deal and putting the Conference on the forefront of collegiate athletics.
 The Networks, including one national network, six regional networks, and a robust digital network marked the first-ever integrated media company owned by a college conference.
 In addition, the “TV Everywhere” rights allow fans to access Pac-12 Networks outside the home on any digital device, including smartphones and tablet computers.

-That same year, the Pac-12 also launched its Globalization Initiative to proactively promote the Conference and member institutions through student-athlete exchanges and sport.
-In the first four years, Pac-12 student-athletes have enjoyed unique cultural and athletic experiences in China, fielding full university and Pac-12 all-star teams in women’s volleyball and men’s basketball, with the first-ever men’s basketball regular season game schedule to be played in China between WASHINGTON and Texas to tip off the 2015-16 campaign.
-The Conference and its member schools have gained significant brand exposure for the future and set a foundation for growth.
+That same year, the Pac-12 also launched Pac-12 Global to proactively promote the Conference and its member institutions through student-athlete exchanges and sport.
+In the first five years, Pac-12 student-athletes have enjoyed unique cultural and athletic experiences in China and beyond.
+The Conference has sent several Pac-12 university teams as well as Pac-12 all-star volleyball and basketball teams abroad to compete internationally and learn about new cultures.
+This past November, the Pac-12 played host to the first-ever regular season men’s basketball game to be played in China as WASHINGTON defeated Texas in Shanghai.
+The Conference and its member schools have gained significant brand exposure around the world and set a foundation for continued growth.